slerman12/BrokenWisdoms-V2-in-progress/8-Holy-Faith.md

 #### Dangers, but not Necessarily Bad:

-1. Drugs that alter the skin and brain.
+1. Drugs that alter the skin and brain, or more widely systemic parts of the body.

 ### Anti-Bullying Pop-Up